 Sonnino concluded that Dauger was a valet for the treasurer working for Cardinal Mazarin, an extremely wealthy minister of France who effectively served as president of the state before the role had actually been created.
 The theory is that Dauger knew Mazarin was stealing, spoke out about it, and was punished severely for it.
-That would explain the pains taken to seclude Dauger and keep his identity a secret; all to protect Mazarin.
+That would explain the pains taken to seclude Dauger and keep his identity a secret—all to protect Mazarin.

 Although reports of the man in the iron mask began as early as his incarceration, his story really took off after his death in 1703.
-Even the circumstances surrounding his death were mysterious; it was said that everything he owned was burned, and the walls of his prison cell were cleaned.
+Even the circumstances surrounding his death were mysterious; it was said that everything he owned was burned, and the walls of his prison cell were scrubbed clean.
 Thus began the myth of the man in the iron mask.

-The (Alleged) Iron Mask Prevented The Prisoner's Identity From Becoming Known
+The Mask Kept The Prisoner's Identity Secret

-The Mask Wasn't Actually Iron, Though
+The Mask Probably Wasn't Iron

 The velvet mask is less dramatic, but makes a lot more sense historically.
 Women at that time wore masks of velvet to protect their skin from the sun, for accessorizing, or for keeping their identity a secret during an assignation—a respectable way to do something most certainly not respectable.